korningf/aegis-vault/README.md

 We want to configure ssh such that all private keys live in the vault.

+.
+Note AWS EC2 machines have authorized_key public key and not a key-pair.

+That is, we can generate a full additional key-pair (id_rsa, id_rsa.pub),

+which we can then add to our Git repo (without screwing up AWS access)

+.

 At minimum we will need to integrate pass and ssh for git repo access.

 We will probably want to use SSH-Agents, and we will address this later.

-Note AWS EC2 machines have authorized_key public key and not a key-pair.

-That is, we can generate a full additional key-pair (id_rsa, id_rsa.pub),

-which we can then add to our Git repo (without screwing up AWS EC2 shell)